NanoComp/meep/doc/docs/Installation.md

 Guile is an extension/scripting language implementation based on Scheme, and we use it to provide a rich, fully-programmable user interface with minimal effort.
 It's free, of course, and you can download it from the [Guile homepage](http://www.gnu.org/software/guile/).
 Guile is typically included with Linux systems.

 - **Important:** Most Linux distributions come with Guile already installed.
 You can check by seeing whether you can run `guile --version` from the command line.
 In that case, do **not** install your own version of Guile from source &mdash; having two versions of Guile on the same system will cause problems.
 However, by default most distributions install only the Guile libraries and not the programming headers &mdash; to compile libctl and MPB, you should install the **guile-devel** or **guile-dev** package.
+Note: SWIG does [not support the latest version of Guile](https://github.com/swig/swig/issues/312) which requires than an older version (2.0.11) be used.

 libctl (recommended)
 --------------------